w3f/polkadot-wiki/docs/general/dune-analytics/parachain-dashboards/polimec-dashboards.md

 ## Featured Dashboards on Dune

-Here you will find a variety of dashboards that help visualize data from the Moonbeam parachain:
+Here you will find a variety of dashboards that help visualize data from the Polimec parachain:

-- [Polimec](https://dune.com/substrate/polimec): A comprehensive analysis of NeuroWeb, including:
+- [Polimec](https://dune.com/substrate/polimec): A comprehensive analysis of Polimec, including:
-  DKG, knowledge asset, asset, and XCM analysis.
+  Staking, Funding, Asset Analysis.

 ## Key Tables